 IT Asset Management has typically been viewed as an operational solution that enables an enterprise to properly document IT assets along with associated contracts, license agreements, and disposal information.
 However, in recent years, this has become an important part of an overall security strategy for many agencies after several highly publicized security breaches.

-Incorporating Robotic Process Automation (RPA) with Artificial Intelligence (AI) into next-generation ITAM solutions will also help organizations that are struggling to meet IT asset management objectives due to limited resources.
+Incorporating Robotic Process Automation (RPA) with Artificial Intelligence (AI) into next-generation ITAM solutions will also help organizations in the IT Industry that are struggling to meet IT asset management objectives due to limited resources.

 To ensure compliance, organizations should regularly perform self-audits, but this requires significant time and resources.
 Without comprehensive IT asset management, they will struggle to conduct self-audits with results accurate enough to verify or challenge results produced by third-party auditors.
 Too often, enterprises are left with no choice but to rely on the reports produced by the outside auditors.